Webyx-Co/coding-conventions/README.md

 Use snake case

 ### Commits
+In order to better organize your commits, we use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) pattern.

 ### Tags & Releases
 We use semantic version on our tags, using the pattern X.Y.Z-release.build.